 - Lyft and Uber were both sued by drivers in separate California federal class actions for their alleged failure to provide advance notice of mass layoffs/plant closings in violation of the federal Worker Adjustment Retraining Notification (WARN) Act.
 Under the WARN Act, aggrieved or affected “employees” are entitled to the WARN Act notice.
 While Uber and Lyft will undoubtedly assert that the WARN Act does not apply to these workers because they are ICs and not employees.
 These lawsuits stem from the recent political fallout in Austin, Texas.
 In December 2015, the Austin, Texas City Council approved an ordinance requiring transportation network company to subject drivers to fingerprint-based background checks.
 Lyft and Uber opposed the ordinance and engaged in a political campaign to roll it back.
 A referendum to repeal the ordinance failed.
 Immediately thereafter, Lyft and Uber indefinitely terminated their Austin operations, which resulted in thousands of Lyft and Uber drivers in that market losing their jobs and incomes.
 The class action complaints, which are virtually identical, allege that the drivers were affected or aggrieved “employees”; that the companies’ withdrawal from Austin constituted a “plant closing” or “mass layoff” under the WARN ACT; that the affected Austin area is a “single site of employment”; and that legally sufficient notice was not provided to the drivers.
 Thornton v.
 Lyft, Inc., No. 16-cv-03135 (N.D.
 Cal.
 June 9, 2016); Johnston v.
 Uber Technologies, Inc., No. 16-cv-03134 (N.D.
 Cal.
 June 9, 2016).

 LYFT’S $27 MILLION SETTLEMENT PROPOSAL GETS PRELIMINARY APPROVAL FROM COURT.
 A California federal judge has granted preliminary approval of a proposed $27 million class action settlement in the IC misclassification suit brought by drivers against Lyft, the on-demand ride-sharing company, after the original $12.25 million settlement proposal was rejected by the court.
-As we discussed in a prior blog post, the original settlement proposal provided that the average payment to the drivers would be modest, well under $1,000 per driver, to cover their out-of-pocket car expenses, allegedly unpaid tips, and any unpaid overtime and minimum wages.
+As I discussed in a prior blog post, the original settlement proposal provided that the average payment to the drivers would be modest, well under $1,000 per driver, to cover their out-of-pocket car expenses, allegedly unpaid tips, and any unpaid overtime and minimum wages.
 In rejecting that proposal in April of this year, Judge Chhabria stated that “[t]he modest nonmonetary relief set forth in the agreement does not come close to making up for…serious defects in the monetary aspect of the settlement.”
 Most importantly, the judge concluded that “[t]he drivers were…shortchanged by half on their reimbursement claim alone.”
 This past month, though, the judge found that new proposal adequately addressed the flaws in the original proposal.
 Cotter v.
 Lyft Inc., No. 13-cv-04065 (N.D.
 Cal.
 June 23, 2016).

 FEDEX CLOSES CHAPTER IN IC MISCLASSIFICATION CLASS ACTION WAR WITH ANOTHER HUGE SETTLEMENT PAYOUT: $240 MILLION.
 FedEx announced this past month that it settled the remaining independent contractor class action lawsuits in 20 states with its Ground Division drivers for $240 million.
-In our blog post of June 16, 2016, we noted that this proposed settlement, which now awaits court approval, follows the recent $226 million settlement in the California class action lawsuit involving Ground Division drivers who claimed to have been misclassified as ICs.
+In my blog post of June 16, 2016, we noted that this proposed settlement, which now awaits court approval, follows the recent $226 million settlement in the California class action lawsuit involving Ground Division drivers who claimed to have been misclassified as ICs.
 The blog post provided a brief chronology of the key legal challenges that FedEx lost in the past two years because, as one court noted, FedEx’s independent contractor agreement is a “brilliantly drafted contract creating the constraints of an employment relationship with [the drivers] in the guise of an independent contractor model—because FedEx not only has the right to control, but has close to absolute actual control over [the drivers] based upon interpretation and obfuscation.”
 Yet another court was equally uncharitable as to FedEx’s legal drafting: “FedEx has established an employment relationship with its delivery drivers but dressed that relationship in independent contractor clothing.”
 As a result, unlike Uber and Lyft, whose settlements were reached before their cases reached a final determination, FedEx essentially had no choice but to pay huge settlements in the face of appellate court decisions that could fairly be characterized as catastrophes for FedEx.

 GRUBHUB FACES NEW IC MISCLASSIFICATION CLASS ACTION IN ILLINOIS.
 On-demand food delivery company, GrubHub, faces a nationwide lawsuit for IC misclassification covering all states other than California, where a similar lawsuit has been pending.
 The proposed class and collective action was filed in Illinois federal court by delivery drivers.
 According to the complaint, GrubHub schedules and dispatches drivers through mobile phone apps or GrubHub’s website to pick up and deliver food orders from restaurants to customers’ homes or businesses.
 The drivers allege that by misclassifying them as ICs instead of employees, GrubHub has violated the federal Fair Labor Standards Act (FLSA) as well as the wage and hour laws of Illinois, Connecticut, New York, Oregon and Pennsylvania.
 The complaint alleges that GrubHub directs drivers’ work in detail; instructs drivers where to report, how to dress, and where to go to pick up or await; requires drivers to follow requirements of GrubHub regarding food handling and timelines of deliveries; and may terminate drivers at-will.
 Souran v.
 GrubHub Holdings Inc., No. 16-cv-6720 (N.D.
 Ill.
 June 28, 2016).